secoda/helm/helm/README.md

-# Helm Chart (Enterprise)
+# Helm Chart

 ## Disclaimer

 ### New customers

-This is the most advanced way to install Secoda, and requires the most maintenance.
-If you are new to Secoda, we recommend you proceed with docker-compose for on-premise.
-You will need to contact us for your company-specific Docker token.
+This is the most advanced way to install Secoda.
+Secoda can help with Secoda-specific issues, but we suggest retaining Kubernetes consultants for the expertise to maintain this cluster.
+If you are new to Secoda or Kubernetes, we recommend you proceed with [docker-compose](https://github.com/secoda/docker-compose) solution.

 ## Prerequisites

-- This chart requires **Helm 3.0**.
+- You will need to contact us for your company-specific Docker registry token.
 - A PostgreSQL database.
-        - We recommend using an externally managed postgres database with backups enabled (for example, AWS RDS) as persistent volumes are not as reliable.
+We recommend using an externally managed postgres database with backups enabled (for example, AWS RDS) as persistent volumes are not as reliable.
+The version we suggest is `>= 14`.
+- An Opensearch cluster (single-node is fine).
+We recommend using an externally managed Opensearch cluster with backups enabled (for example, AWS Opensearch) as persistent volumes are not as reliable.
+The version we suggest is `2.6.0`.
 - This chart runs Secoda in a single pod and requires about *4 vCPU* and *16 GB memory*.

 ## Setup